polymonster/pmtech/readme.md

 - Shader Toy - Introduces shader hot loading and a test bed for binding textures, samplers and constant/uniform buffers to different shader locations.
 - Model Viewer - Introduces cameras and camera controls, model loading and inspection
 - Component entity system - simple c-style component entity system using structure of arrays layout for efficient cache utilisation.. a "scene" design pattern that is not object oriented but can be just as powerful.

-*Getting started*

-To start a new project make sure it is located in pmtech/<project_dir>/ this is important because all paths to tools and other libraries are relative to this location.
-The examples solution is set up illustrating this layout.. all paths are relative to avoid having to deal with setting environment variables to locate various parts of the project.

-An application just needs to define and initialise the pen::window_creation_params struct, and will be given a main loop, which can be defined in a separate project.

-There are helper functions to easily create new projects in tools/premake/app_template.lua and the pen_examples/premake5.lua has examples of how to set up projects.

-Use the make_projects batch file on windows or shell script on osx to generate IDE solutions or workspaces, edit these files to change configuration settings or to see how the current ones work.

-The make projects scripts also contain command lines to build shaders and textures for the relevant platform.

-supply --help to premake5 for more options on project configuration from inside the .lua files.